ElektraInitiative/libelektra/doc/decisions/plugin_variants.md

 1. Provide a function `int genconf (KeySet * ks, Key * errorKey)` where `ks` is filled with a list of all variants with the essential configuration (subkeys `config`) and the changed parts of the contract (subkeys `infos`).
-2. Keys defined in `system/elektra/plugins/variants` have the same content, but take precedence.
+2. Keys defined in `system/elektra/plugins/<plugin>/variants/<variantname>` have the same content, but take precedence.
 If a variant with the same name is defined, only `config` or `infos` from `genconf` are considered if they are not mentioned in `system/elektra/plugins/variants`.
-   If the keys `config` or `infos` are present, it will be overwritten (deleted), if only subkeys thereof are present, it will be enhanced.
+3. If the bool key `override` (for a plugin or a variant) is true, it will be overwritten (content of `genconf` ignored, but instead a plugin or variant as given is created).
+4. If the bool key `disable` (for a plugin or a variant) is true the plugin or a variant of the plugin will not be available.
-3. Empty `config` and `infos` mean:
+5. Empty `config` and `infos` mean:
  - `config`: The "default variant" (without any parameter) should be also available (has useful functionality)
  - `infos`: It is not possible to determine the changes of the contract,